IBM/customer-churn-prediction/README.md

 * Under `IBM Cloud API Key:` choose `Create+`, and then click on ``Deploy``.

-To monitor the deployment, in Toolchains click on `Delivery Pipeline`  and view the logs while the apps is being deployed.
+To monitor the deployment, in Toolchains click on `Delivery Pipeline`  and view the logs while the apps are being deployed.

 * Once the app has deployed, Click on `Runtime` on the menu and navigate to the `Environment variables` tab.